Hypersonic Weapons Market Competition

 Geopolitical Competition Driving Strategic Hypersonic Weapons Development

 The global hypersonic weapons market is being propelled by intensifying geopolitical competition among major powers.
-Nations are racing to achieve technological superiority in hypersonic glide vehicles (HGVs) and hypersonic cruise missiles (HCMs), recognizing these systems as critical for deterrence, rapid precision strikes, and overcoming advanced missile defence networks.
-Military doctrines across North America, Europe, and the Asia-Pacific increasingly prioritize hypersonic capabilities as a central element of strategic modernization.
+Nations are racing to achieve technological superiority in hypersonic glide vehicles (HGVs) and hypersonic cruise missiles (HCMs), recognising these systems as critical for deterrence, rapid precision strikes, and overcoming advanced missile defence networks.
+Military doctrines across North America, Europe, and the Asia-Pacific increasingly prioritise hypersonic capabilities as a central element of strategic modernisation.

 In the United States, hypersonic development remains a core defence objective.
 A May 2025 Congressional Research Service report highlighted U.S. efforts in both glide vehicles and cruise missiles under the Conventional Prompt Global Strike strategy, focusing on precision conventional payloads.
 Russia, by contrast, is advancing nuclear-capable systems; in August 2025, President Vladimir Putin announced the mass production of the Oreshnik missile, capable of Mach 10 speeds with nuclear or conventional warheads, to be deployed in Belarus.
 China has similarly showcased the YJ-21 anti-ship hypersonic missile, underscoring its ability to target carrier strike groups in the Western Pacific.